 The need for a digitalization and transformation roadmap in oil and gas

 Nothing works without a plan and if we look at the longer term roadmaps are needed.
-Do you think it is important for oil and gas companies to have their strategic digitalization roadmap?
+Do you think it is important for oil and gas companies to have their digital transformation strategy roadmap?

 Sergio Zazzera (ENI): Nowadays the presence of a clear and defined roadmap for digitalization is mandatory for disclosing, unlocking and leveraging the potentialities that are inherent to the new digital wave in EACH company.